Set weekly goals if you really want to reach your long-term goals

-Once you’ve written down your weekly goals that are not more than 5, its time to schedule them through the week.
+Once you’ve written down your weekly goals that are not more than 5, it’s time to schedule them throughout the week.

-Based on your weekly goals, set out what is it that you must do each day of the week?
+Based on your weekly goals, set out what is it that you want to do each day of the week.

 Every year at the beginning of the year I take out time to write about my yearly goals and focus.

 I then break the year into 4 quarters and set 2-3 main important goals I’d like to focus on for each quarter.

 Based on these quarterly goals, I then make my monthly goals at the start of every month.
 (Here are 12 things to do at the start of every month)

 This again further gets broken down into weekly goals and then daily to-dos.

 My weekly goal-setting process takes less than 10 minutes time, and it goes like this:

 - I write down my goals for the week every Monday morning on a small piece of paper.
 I set not more than 5 goals a week that are actionable and specific.

 - I then schedule each of these goals with actionable steps for when I plan to do them throughout the week.